-3.1 Packaging Design of Process Controller
+3.1 Packaging design of process controller

-The packaging design of a process controller is shown in Figure 5.
+The packaging design of a process controller is shown in Fig. 5.
 The process controller can provide a data interface, functional interface, and message interface for the host control system software, implementing data communication and parameter setting as a pure software program.

 When the process controller works, multiple threads and tasks will start simultaneously and data as well as message communication will be required between the functional layers and between the sub-modules.
 In order to ensure normal software operation, communication between threads under the same sub-module should be regulated via a synchronizer and communication between functional layers should be regulated via a message stack.
-Part of the message stack is packaged as an interface to facilitate flexibility of the process controller.
-The two message stacks in Figure 5 are of different usage.
-The one connected to the web server and data processor is related to data upload, which is achieved through the network due to the large data volume, represents the network data receiver based on UDP protocol in the upper computer software.
+Part of the message stack is packaged as an interface to facilitate the flexibility of the process controller.
+The two message stacks in Fig. 5 have a different use.
+The one connected to the web server and data processor is related to data upload, which is achieved through the network due to the large data volume, and represents the network data receiver based on UDP protocol in the upper computer software.
 Another message stack is used to transmit the command and control messages through UART.
 These two types of message stacks work separately to complete the whole data acquisition process.

-The data interface partitions part of the memory area in service as the hard disk (HD) area by using RAM Disk.
+The data interface partitions part of the memory area in service as the hard disk (HD) area by using the RAM disk.
 The user interface is in essence used for the mapping of cache files in the memory area.
 It can ensure high access speed of cache files and security in file sharing.

-175 The functional interface mainly provides performance functions and public variables for operating the process controller, such as the sub-module state inquiry and configuration.
+The functional interface mainly provides performance functions and public variables for operating the process controller, such as the sub-module state inquiry and configuration.

 The message interface consists of a process message table and message allocation threads.
 The process message table is subject to the fixed priority setting, to collect and distribute messages of the process controller at work.
-Generally, error messages are at top priority, followed by network data-related messages, with a view to ensure the instrument stability and high transmission rate of acquired data.
+Generally, error messages are at top priority, followed by network datarelated messages, with a view to ensure the instrument stability and high transmission rate of acquired data.
 The message sent from the serial port is at low priority, followed by a return message.
-It involves operating the relay of the lower computer and other hardware configured with a low speed (≥100 ms), so the requirement for response time is low.
+It involves operating the relay of the lower computer and other hardware configured with a low speed ($\geq 100 \text{ ms}$), so the requirement for a response time is low.
 Each sub-module has its own message stack.
 Communication between sub-modules and that between sub-module and the process controller are assigned via a message interface at the upper level.

-3.2 System Acquisition Process Design
+3.2 System acquisition process design